Dog Walking - Canicross

 All dogs are treated with the same care and attention I show my own dogs, using FF techniques and understanding of behaviours/body language and breed specifics instead of tools to manage behaviours.
 Each dog is treated, managed, and assessed as individuals, as well as part of the group as a whole should they be in group walks.

-Over the years I have learned a lot about the dog world, and the pet dog services industry, and believe in setting standards high and offering the standard of care and respect I would want my dogs given.
 Dogs require a minimum set of behaviours and social skills in order to be able be walked in group settings, with assessments made from meet and greets, owner/handler assessments and a trial period.
 It is important to all existing and potential clients that everyone compliments each other when in group settings.

 I generally keep my groups to numbers of 4, however according to my insurance coverage and local guidance and regulations, I am permitted in all the areas I walk to walk a group of 6 maximum.
 Worth noting there are several areas in Surrey who have specific number regulations and these are adhered too should I walk in these areas.